 This year’s election puts the gender gap front and center for three reasons—one of the candidates could be the first woman president of the United States; the abortion issue has especially high salience for women and could increase their already high turnout; and the election in swing states is incredibly close.

-What is rarely done, however, is to pair polling trends with what we know about turnout.
+Although pollsters use gender and other demographic information to “weight” their results—some use just census data and few use actual turnout data—the following analysis shows just how the interaction between polling trends and turnout works.
 Of course, we can’t predict turnout for 2024, but we can look at the most recent turnout by gender in presidential elections.
 If men and women turned out to vote in equal numbers, then we would expect that, for instance, if men preferred Trump by the same margins as women preferred Harris, their votes would cancel each other out, and, bottom line, the gender gap would not matter.
 But in fact, in recent elections, women have turned out more than men, thus affecting the gender gap.
 In the last presidential election, women accounted for 54.7% of the electorate and men accounted for 44%.
-And of course, there are simply more adult women than men in the population, especially among the elderly.
-In the seven swing states we looked at for this analysis, women composed a larger share of the electorate in 2020 than men, with one exception, Wisconsin, where, according to exit polls, 50% were men and 50% were women.
+And of course, there are simply more adult women than men in the population, especially among the elderly.2 In the seven swing states we looked at for this analysis, women composed a larger share of the electorate in 2020 than men, with one exception, Wisconsin, where, according to exit polls, 50% were men and 50% were women.

 To better understand how the preference gender gap and the turnout gender gap interact, we apply the latest 2024 gender gap polling on presidential preference to the gender gap in 2020 turnout.
 Of course, as with everything based on polls and history, this could change.
 Presidential preferences among men and women might shift, and the composition of the 2024 electorate might look very different than the composition of the 2020 electorate.
 But this exercise illustrates the interactions between the two gender gaps—the one for presidential preference and the one for turnout.

 Let’s start with the must-win state of Pennsylvania.
-In a recent Marist poll, women supported Harris by 55% to 43% for Trump, while men supported Harris by 44% and Trump by 54%.
+In a recent Marist poll, women supported Harris by 55% to 43% for Trump, while men supported Harris by 44% and Trump by 54%3.
 In the 2020 presidential election in Pennsylvania, women accounted for more votes than men—they were 53% of the electorate, and men were 47%.
-There were a total of 6,915,283 ballots cast in Pennsylvania in 2020, most of which were cast by women, amounting to 3,665,100 votes.
-If the 2024 gender gap in turnout remains close to what it was in 2020, and the preference polls for 2024 remain the same, that would be 2,015,805 votes for Harris versus 1,575,993 votes for Trump.
+There was a total of 6,915,283 ballots cast in Pennsylvania in 2020, most of which were cast by women, amounting to 3,665,100 votes.
+If the 2024 gender gap in turnout remains close to what it was in 2020, and the preference polls for 2024 remain the same, that would be 2,015,805 votes for Harris versus 1,575,993 votes for Trump among women and 1,430,081 votes for Harris among men and 1,755,099 votes for Trump among men.
 Given that nearly everyone in the electorate is a man or a woman, if the gender gap in presidential preference in 2024 was applied to 2020 turnout numbers, Harris should win Pennsylvania by 114,794 votes or 1.69%.
 In fact, in 2020, Biden won the state by 1.2% or 81,660 votes.

 In North Carolina, we see a powerful example of the impact of the presidential preference gender gap combined with the turnout gender gap.
 There, according to a Marist poll, Harris is currently getting 54% of the women’s vote, and Trump is getting the exact same percentage (54%) of the men’s vote.
 If men and women voted in the same numbers, these votes would cancel each other out.
 But in 2020, women accounted for 56% of all voters.
 If the gender gap in presidential preference in 2024 was applied to the 2020 gender gap in turnout, Harris would win narrowly by 35,358 votes or 0.65%, putting the state into the blue column.
 In 2020, Trump won the state by 1.3% or 74,483 votes.